-- NEW All jobs will be automatically posted on the job board once the employer submits the job.
+- All jobs will be automatically posted on the job board once the employer submits the job.

 - Jobs automatically appear on the job board in the order they are submitted (chronological order)

-- NEW Job postings will be published exactly as submitted.
+- Job postings will be published exactly as submitted.
 Employers are encouraged to double-check postings to ensure correct grammar, formatting, spelling, etc.

 - Employers may edit or revise their posted positions at any time; however, the job posting will remain on the job board in the same position as it was originally posted.

-- NEW Employers may remove their job posts prior to 30 days if the position is filled early.
+- Employers may remove their job posts prior to 30 days if the position is filled early.

-- NEW If a position remains unfilled after 30 days, employers may extend the position for another 30 day period.
+- If a position remains unfilled after 30 days, employers may extend the position for another 30 day period.